Stock market today: Asian shares are mostly higher after another set of Wall St records

 And with inflation hopefully still cooling from its peak, the Federal Reserve has indicated it will likely cut interest rates several times later this year.

-The only stock in the S&P 500 to do better was Super Micro Computer, which just joined the index recently because it’s also been caught up in AI mania.
-The company, which sells server and storage systems used in AI and other computing, saw its stock soar a staggering 255.3%.

-They more than made up for stumbles during the quarter by companies like Tesla and Boeing.
-Tesla fell 29.3% to continue its volatile run, having more than doubled last year.
-Boeing, meanwhile, sank 26% as worries mounted about its safety and manufacturing quality.

-A report Thursday showed the U.S. economy’s growth in the final three months of last year was stronger than earlier estimated.
-Another said fewer U.S. workers applied for unemployment benefits last week, the latest indication of a solid job market.
+The U.S. economy’s growth in the final three months of last year was stronger than earlier estimated and another report said fewer U.S. workers applied for unemployment benefits last week, in the latest indications of resilience.

 The hope on Wall Street is still that the Federal Reserve will begin cutting its main interest rate in June.
 Lower interest rates ease the pressure on the economy, while boosting prices for investments.
 But progress on bringing inflation down has become bumpier recently, with reports this year coming in hotter than expected.